 The working title for this story was "Beds of Clay."
 Once you're into the book, you'll understand why.

-I changed it because the initial inspiration for the story contained the image found on the cover, a "road shrine."
+I changed it because the initial inspiration for the story contained an image the "road shrine."
 We've all seen

 these roadside crosses commemorating a tragic death.
 Like my main character, Richard Carter, I do some of my best thinking

 while driving alone.
-In this instance, I wondered about a more sinister remembrance: the reliving of a sadistic predator's
+In this instance, I wondered about a more sinister remembrance cue: the reliving of a sadistic predator's

 We are told by John Douglas and other members of the FBI's Behavioral Science

-only criminals who really do that), and even go back to dumpsites to visit the body.
-I thought, What better way to remember someone than with a road shrine?
+(they are probably the only criminals who really do that).
+They even go back to dumpsites to visit the body.
+A thought came:

+What better way to remember someone than with a road shrine?
 Enough about the plot.
 This is supposed to be a mystery.

-we continue with the growth and evolution of the Carter family.
+Along with the search for the serial killer, we continue with the growth and evolution of the Carter family.
 Richard's

 Returning for a reprise of his role in Call Her Sabine, is Jill's colleague Cyrus Hopewell.
-And

 A new character debuts, Deputy

 I think this strong woman is destined to appear in a later story.